JuliaText/Embeddings.jl/README.md

 Contributions, in the form of bug-reports, pull requests, additional documentation are encouraged.
 They can be made to the Github repository.

-All contributions and communications should abide by the [Julia Community Standards](https://julialang.org/community/standards/).
+**All contributions and communications should abide by the [Julia Community Standards](https://julialang.org/community/standards/).**

 The following software contributions would particularly be appreciated:

  - Provide Hashstrings: I have only filled in the checksums for the FastText Embeddings that I have downloaded, which is only a small fraction.
 If you using embeddings files for a language that doesn't have its hashstring set, then DataDeps.jl will tell you the hashstring that need to be added to the file.
 It is a quick and easy PR.
  - Provide Implementations of other loaders: If you have implementations of code to load another format (e.g. Binary FastText) it would be great if you could contribute them.
 I know I have a few others kicking around somewhere.

+Software contributions should follow the prevailing style within the code-base.
+If your pull request (or issues) are not getting responses within a few days do not hesitate to "bump" them, by posting a comment such as "Any update on the status of this?".
+Sometimes Github notifications get lost.

 ## Support